Who are the men that pick for scraps amongst the ruins of the end of history?

 I suppose the other way you can do it is just authoritarianism.

-People paying for papers and leaving the right amount, whatever, and not taking all of them, all these things.
+People paying for papers and leaving the right amount, whatever, and not taking other things.

 And he just looked at it and said, we can never have that in Singapore.

-But the only way we can try and achieve it is just with authoritarianism, which is basically what he did to try and because he had this multicultural setup of Indian, Malay and, you know, Chinese.
+But the only way we can try and achieve it is just with authoritarianism, which is basically what he did to try and because he had this multicultural setup of Indian, Malay, and Chinese.

 Japan is considered very high trust.